Library Information (FAQ)

 How do I suggest a book for the library to buy?suggestion

 Suggest items to add to the Libraries’ permanent collection via our Purchase Request Form.
-To suggest books to add to the Popular Reading Section, just fill out the Popular Reading Request Form.
-Please check the catalog before making a request to make sure we don’t already own the book.
+Please check Quest before making a request to make sure we don’t already own the book.
 Due to budget constraints, the Libraries cannot guarantee that all requested items will be purchased, but all input is appreciated and will be considered.